What is digital citizenship?

 How does the CCPS Media Program answer American Association of School Librarians National Standards?

 The American Association of School Librarians (AASL) Learner Standards address digital citizenship through the Engage shared foundation and key competencies.
 Calling for learners to “Demonstrate safe, legal, and ethical creating and sharing of knowledge products independently while engaging in a community of practice and in an interconnected world.”
 Through the CCPS media program our learners develop these skills by learning to cite resources used for research and to use the creative works of others responsibly.
 Learners develop an understanding of privacy and how to safely use and interact with technology while protecting themselves and personal information.
 Learners develop the skills to evaluate information for accuracy and appropriateness to fit their needs.
 Our learner’s journey to develop these skills lasts through their entire time in CCPS.
 The complete AASL Learners Standards can be found at https://standards.aasl.org/wp-content/uploads/2017/11/AASL-Learner-Framework-Spread.pdf

 Parents and guardians can help students learn and practice their digital citizenship skills in a number of ways.

 Model good digital citizenship skills consistently yourself

-Evaluate your student’s social media use based on their age and maturity level
+Evaluate your student’s social media use based on his/her age and maturity level

-Discuss appropriate use of social media with your student/s
+Discuss appropriate use of social media with your student

-Make sure your student understands what cyberbullying is and that they can talk to you if they encounter it
+Make sure your student understands what cyberbullying is and that he/she can talk to you if he/she encounters it

 Additional resources to continue the conversation at home are listed below